edmondchuc/prez/README.md

 ## License

 This version of Prez and the contents of this repository are also available under the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
-See [this repository's LICENSE](LICENSE) file for details.
+See [this repository's LICENSE](LICENSE) file for details